Brand Resources

 Write good Alt Text to describe images — From Harvard University.
 Examples, resources and testing tools.

-Step-by-Step Instructions for Writing Alt Text — From University of South Carolina.
+Guidance on Writing Alt Text — From University of South Carolina.